The AdvanceKentucky Professional Learning Program

 The AdvanceKentucky Professional Learning Program has both in-person and online supports designed to prepare teachers before and during their first year teaching CS Principles or CS Discoveries.

 Participants kick off the Professional Learning Program with a 5-day workshop where they explore the curriculum and learning tools, discuss classroom management and teaching strategies, and build a community of teachers.
 With a focus on a customized experience, participants will develop skills while working in small groups to deepen their understanding of the materials.

 Participants attend local, 1-day quarterly workshops throughout the following academic year.
 These meetings are hosted by AdvanceKentucky and run by local, Code.org-trained facilitators.
 They focus on the essential elements of the course, such as teaching new content, keeping the classroom environment equitable and engaging, and continue to build pedagogical strategies.

 In addition, all teachers have access to the Code.org forum, an online professional learning community that offers continued support with tools and content, introduces new and helpful resources for teaching the course, and lets teachers continue to explore the curriculum.

 For additional information, including course overviews, FAQs, and more:

 Contact Monique Rice for more information about upcoming professional development workshops.

 Computer Science Fundamentals

-Code.org has developed elementary school curriculum that allows even the youngest students to explore the limitless world of computing.
-Courses blend online, self-guided, and self-paced tutorials with "unplugged" classroom activities that requires no computer.
+Code.org has developed an elementary school curriculum that allows even the youngest students to explore the limitless world of computing.
+Courses blend online, self-guided, and self-paced tutorials with "unplugged" classroom activities that require no computer.